 As its common name suggests, many varieties produce flowers that smell like carrion to attract flies as pollinators.
 These small flowers are unlike anything you’ll see on other succulents, with each variety producing more wacky-looking ones than the last.

 Huernia naturally grows in very arid climates.
 It needs excellent drainage to thrive indoors.
-Plenty of light is appreciated, but this species doesn’t actually need as much direct sun as others and can do well in bright indirect light.
+Plenty of light is appreciated, but this species doesn’t actually need as much direct sun as others.
+Also, it can do just well in bright indirect light.

 10. Ice plant (Delosperma sp.)